gaofc/old-blog/about.markdown

 who is a

-> Student | Coder
+> Coder

+now working at

+> Tencent (Shenzhen)

+graduated from

+> Harbin Institute of Technology

 studying

 > Software Engineering

-at

-> Harbin Institute of Technology

 once been an intern at

 > IBM China Software Development Lab

-now continue my internship at

-> Tencent

 involved in